dbaarda/workspace-tools/3DPrinting.md

 to match what I've seen.
 Note the constant offset will vary as a function of the target track-width and probably layer height.

+Note in earlier work on this I included a `Cb` constant offset for the backpressure, but I've adbandoned it because it makes no difference to, and is impossible to distinguish from, additional `Re` retraction.

 To validate and calibrate this model we need to measure Pe to see how it varies with other variables.
 Measuring Pe can be done by pre-applying different Pe values with a restore before printing a line, and seeing which Pe